Each year, millions continue to smoke, despite the dangers and lack of awareness of what's in a cigarette.

-Without PG or VG there would simply be no vapour.
-What’s the difference between PG and VG?
+Without Vegetable Glycerine (VG) and Propylene Glycol (PG), there would be no vapour.
+So, what’s the difference between the two and how do they dictate the experience?
 Let’s take a closer look and compare.

-It’s important to know that PG isn’t necessarily suitable for everybody.
-Much like nuts, shellfish or wheat, it is possible to have an allergic reaction to PG.
-Though symptoms and reactions may not be as extreme as the life-threatening anaphylactic shock associated with certain allergies, your reaction to PG may still cause you some irritation.
-Reactions related to PG allergies are reported to include sinus problems, nausea and headaches.
-More severe reactions can also include numbness to the face, itchy rash, as well as a burning or scratching sensation on your throat.
+Generally, both VG and PG are substances deemed safe and are used in a wide variety of pharmaceutical and food products.
+However, it’s important to know that PG isn’t suitable for everybody.
+In fact, like nuts, shellfish or wheat, an allergic reaction to PG is possible.
+Though symptoms and reactions may not be as extreme as the life-threatening anaphylactic shock associated with certain allergies, your reaction to PG may still cause some irritation.
+Reactions related to PG allergies are reported to include:

 If you’ve been experiencing any of the aforementioned symptoms, then it may be time to switch e-liquids.
-A straightforward solution to such a problem is to try VG based e-liquid like VSAVI’s 100% VG Gourmet Range.
+A straightforward solution could be trying purely 100% VG-based e-liquids.

 What's the Best PG/VG Ratio for Vaping?